metabase/metabase/docs/embedding/signed-embedding-parameters.md

 ## Customizing the appearance of a signed embed

-You can change the appearance of an embedded item by adding parameters that match the [appearance settings](./signed-embedding#customizing-the-appearance-of-signed-embeds).
+You can change the appearance of an embedded item by adding parameters with the following values:

 | Parameter name | Possible values          |
 | -------------- | ------------------------ |
 | bordered       | true, false              |
 | titled         | true, false              |
 | theme          | null, transparent, night |

+Preview the changes from your question or dashboard's [embedded appearance settings](./signed-embedding#customizing-the-appearance-of-signed-embeds).

 For example, the following embedding URL will display an embedded item in dark mode, with its original title, and without a border: